quintenvandamme/dahliaos/README.md

 2 then flash the iso to your usb with **rufus [here](https://rufus.ie/)**.

-3 disable secure boot if you have the option.
+3 disable secure boot if you have that option.

 ***
 ![img](https://github.com/dahlia-os/Icons/blob/master/UI-Screenshots/Pangolin-2020-23_04.png)